 The Financial Times is one of the world’s leading business news organisations, recognised internationally for its authority, integrity and accuracy.
 The FT has a record paying readership of one million, three-quarters of which are digital subscriptions.
 It is part of Nikkei Inc., which provides a broad range of information, news and services for the global business community.

 NEC Corporation is a leader in the integration of IT and network technologies that benefit businesses and people around the world.
 Since its establishment in 1899, NEC has developed products and services that capitalize on the advanced technologies to create value for society.

 Today, with approximately 110,000 employees and sales topping USD 26 billion, NEC is currently focusing on leveraging its strengths in information and communications technology (ICT) including its world-leading biometrics and AI to offer “Solutions for Society” capable of increasing the sophistication of infrastructure systems and services indispensable to society.

 Under the company’s corporate message of “Orchestrating a brighter world,” NEC aims to help solve a wide range of challenging issues and to create new social value for the changing world of tomorrow.

-This exclusive Executive Breakfast is by invitation only, and we are now at full capacity.
+This exclusive Executive Breakfast is by invitation only.